Rural Health West produces a range of publications that are distributed to stakeholders at a regional, state and national level.

 This year’s Annual Report highlights the many innovative solutions Rural Health West is working on to create a high-calibre, sustainable health workforce in rural and remote Western Australia.

-A quarterly, full colour magazine which provides details of various events and programs operated by Rural Health West.
+A quarterly full-colour magazine, that provides details of various events and programs operated by Rural Health West.

 This Reconciliation Action Plan (RAP) follows on from our inaugural Innovate RAP and honours our vision for healthier Aboriginal communities, achieved by working alongside Aboriginal people to ensure quality healthcare is accessible and culturally appropriate.
 Our RAP provides a culturally sound framework and key measures to advance our shared vision to improve the health and wellbeing of Aboriginal people in Western Australia.